ybgskr12/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## Why did the cookie cry?
+## Because his mother was a wafer so long